creditkarma/thrift-server/packages/dynamic-config/README.md

 This API can be used for loading config values from sources that don't neatly fit with the rest of the API.
 It does however make configs more messy and should ideally be used sparingly.
 We'll cover how to get values from remote sources in a more organized fashion shortly.

 Note: If a nested Promise rejects the wrapping Promise also rejects and all values within the wrapping Promise are ignored.

+### Config Schema

+At runtime a schema (a subset of [JSON Schema](http://json-schema.org/)) is built from this default config file.
+You can only use keys that you define in your default config and they must have the same shape.
+Config values should be predictable.
+If the form of your config is mutable this is very likely the source (or result of) a bug.

+### Local Overrides

+You can override the values from the default config in a variety of ways, but they must follow the schema set by your default configuration file.
+Overwriting the default values is done by adding additional files corresponding to the value of `NODE_ENV`.
+For example if `NODE_ENV = 'development'` then the default configuration will be merged with a file named `config/development.(json|js|ts)`.
+Using this you could have different configuration files for `NODE_ENV = 'test'` or `NODE_ENV = 'production'`.

 ### Configuration Path